Last Updated: May 6, 2022

 Amazon WorkSpaces SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Amazon WorkSpaces, or any other Amazon WorkSpaces performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon WorkSpaces; (ii) that result from any actions or inactions from you or any third party; (iii) that result from failure to follow the guidelines or exceeding the limitations described in the Amazon WorkSpaces Documentation on the AWS Site; (iv) that result from WorkSpaces in an Inoperable state; (v) that result from failures prior to or during authentication to the Amazon WorkSpaces service; (vi) that result from client application (non-server) failures; (vii) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment beyond our direct control); (viii) that result from any maintenance as provided for pursuant to the Agreement; and (ix) arising from our suspension or termination of your right to use Amazon WorkSpaces in accordance with the Agreement (collectively, the "Amazon WorkSpaces SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of Amazon WorkSpaces, or any other Amazon WorkSpaces performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Amazon WorkSpaces; (ii) that result from any actions or inactions from you; (iii) that result from failure to follow the guidelines or exceeding the limitations described in the Amazon WorkSpaces Documentation on the AWS Site; (iv) that result from WorkSpaces in an Inoperable state; (v) that result from failures prior to or during authentication to the Amazon WorkSpaces service; (vi) that result from client application (non-server) failures; (vii) that result from your equipment, software or other technology; and (viii) arising from our suspension or termination of your right to use Amazon WorkSpaces in accordance with the Agreement (collectively, the "Amazon WorkSpaces SLA Exclusions").
 If availability is impacted by factors other than those explicitly used in our Monthly Uptime Percentage calculation, then we may issue a Service Credit considering such factors at our discretion.

 - “Available” means that a WorkSpace was not “Unavailable” during a 1 minute interval.